-In general, physical and skin examinations are performed every 3 to 6 months for the first 2 to 3 years and then once a year after that.
+In general, physical and skin examinations are performed every 3 to 6 months for at least the first 2 to 3 years and then once a year after that.
 However, your doctor may recommend a different follow-up schedule.
-A chest x-ray, CT scan, MRI, and/or PET-CT scan may be recommended if the melanoma has a higher chance of coming back.
+A chest x-ray, computed tomography (CT) scan, magnetic resonance imaging (MRI), and/or positron emission tomography (PET)-CT scan may be recommended if the melanoma has a higher chance of coming back.
 For people treated for early-stage melanoma, scans are not generally recommended during follow-up care.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.